harish1120/document-qa/README.md

 ## Overview

 Document QA lets you upload PDFs and ask questions grounded in their content.
-Unlike a naive RAG pipeline, this app uses **Corrective RAG (CRAG)** — a LangGraph state machine that retrieves, grades, and self-corrects before generating an answer.
+Unlike a naive RAG pipeline, this app uses **Corrective RAG (CRAG)**, a LangGraph state machine that retrieves, grades, and self-corrects before generating an answer.

 | Layer | Technology |
 |---|---|